Elliot Page: 2010s: Rise to prominence

-2020s: Expansion and current work
+2020s: Expansion

-In 2019, Page starred in the Netflix miniseries Tales of the City as Shawna Hopkins, which received positive reviews.
 Page, along with Ian Daniel, directed and produced the documentary There's Something in the Water, which is about environmental racism; the film premiered at the 2019 Toronto International Film Festival, and was later released on Netflix on March 27, 2020.
 The film received positive reviews from critics, with The Hollywood Reporter writing that the film, while "made in a standard documentary format that includes a voiceover and a tad too much weepy music", "gets its job done directly enough, underlining a situation that remains dire despite what seems to be a growing level awareness around the country".
 Page will next have a voice role in the upcoming film Naya Legend of the Golden Dolphin and Robodog.